-For US nationals, prices start from $15 for 100MB to use in three days, to $50 for 1GB to use in a month in most countries.
+For US nationals, prices start from $10 for 300MB to use in one day, to $50 for 5GB to use in a month in most countries.
 For residents of the Eurozone, prices for the same services range from 15€ to 50€.
 For UK residents, it’s £12-40.

 As with KnowRoaming, you buy the SIM with a base plan from Amazon, then add the extra data packages as needed.
 Note there are some restrictions in the amount of data available in certain destinations, so double-check for your intended destination.

 Outgoing calls: same as KeepGo, no voice plans.
 Users can call through any VoIP service, including Skype, FaceTime, Viber, etc.

 Extras: GigSky offers a corporate plan, which allows companies to maintain several accounts and keep track of data allowance and usage.

 Get our free 5000 word guide, plus regular tips, discounts and the best travel tech advice.

 So, Which International SIM Card Should You Buy?

 If data is your primary concern, go for GigSky.
 Most travelers benefit from having access to mobile data on the road, and Gigsky has the best rates of the companies we compared.

 The service allows you to check e-mail, text via a messaging app or iMessages, and upload pretty sunsets to Instagram from almost 100 countries.
 Should you need to make a call, VoIP services like Skype and Viber work fine with GigSky.

 If you want traditional voice and text as well as data, consider OneSim or KnowRoaming instead.
 Depending on where you’re going, one or the other should offer reasonable rates, with OneSIM having a wide range of package options.
 KnowRoaming’s free month of WhatsApp usage is a good bonus if you’re a user of the chat service.